decidables/decidables/packages/detectable/README.md

 ## Features/Bugs/Notes

+- Allow use of keyboard in task!
+- Random w/o replacement for better balancing of trial types?
+- Labels on ROC curve?

 - Resolve ambiguity between different uses of same color
   - For example, "Respond Present" as a trial type versus "Present" as a response versus "?Present?" as part of a distribution